FoxGeoff/my-fitness/README.md

 ## Task: Change login form from template to reactive

+## Module 5: DAta and Angular Material

-## Taask: Add Angularfire and Firebase
+## Task: Add Angularfire and Firebase